ibexa/documentation-developer/docs/extending/reusable_back_office_templates.md

 The alert component has the following properties:

 - `type` - available types of alert: error, info, success and warning
-- `icon` - name of the icon, which will be taken from the default icon set
+- `icon` - name of the icon, taken from the default icon set
 - `icon_path` - full icon path, in case you do not want to use an icon from the default icon set
 - `title` - alert title
 - `subtitle` - displays subtitle content